 This hunt you can fill the meat pole with a bull elk, a mule deer and a cow elk all in one trip!
 If you enjoy trigger time this is the hunt for you.
 This is a unique ultimate high success low impact LONG RANGE hunts for shooting elk, mule deer and antelope.

-This outfitter has a couple of options all with lodging, and 3000 acres more to hunt.
+This hunt provider has a couple of options all with lodging, and 3000 acres more to hunt.
 In this hunt your lodging is in your shooting house, 2 to 3 hunters to a shooting house.
 The shooting houses are great for anyone but even better for those that can’t walk all day, your cabin is your blind.
 The shooting houses are two story buildings with sliding windows on both stories.
 Many, many elk are shot right out the windows.
 The more snow, the more elk and deer in the area.
 These are 100-500 yard shots from the shooting houses.

 Additionally, if you want to get out and hunt you are free to do so, there is 3,000 acres of landlocked BLM land that you can hunt.
 The whole area is a migration corridor between the elk that come out of the higher timber between Steamboat springs, and Craig.
 Then they hit this area heading to their wintering grounds.